-The Product Filter module is included into X-Cart Business package and higher and comes pre-installed.
-However, if it is not you can always enable it yourself as described in Installing and activating addons.
+The Product Filter addon is included into X-Cart Business package and higher and comes pre-installed.
+However, if it is not you can always enable it yourself as described in Installing and Activating Addons.

-When enabled, you’ll need to open the Settings page and configure the module according to your business needs.
+When enabled, you’ll need to open the Settings page and configure the addon according to your business needs.

 Enable “In stock only” filter - if enabled the ‘In stock’ selector will be added to the filter

 Enable “Price range” filter - if enabled the filter will allow choosing the search price range